EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 Name of the SAML profile (action) to modify.

 <b>samlIdPCertName</b>
-Name of the SAML server as given in that server?s SSL certificate.
+Name of the SAML server as given in that server's SSL certificate.

 <b>samlSigningCertName</b>
-Name of the signing authority as given in the SAML server?s SSL certificate.
+Name of the signing authority as given in the SAML server's SSL certificate.

 <b>samlRedirectUrl</b>
 URL to which users are redirected for authentication.